giuliamesc/reionisation_ML/README.md

 - `neigh_generation.py`, which preprocesses the input for the CNN
 - `parameters.py`, which contains a list of parameters that you can set here without modifying the main each time (eg.: batch size, number of epochs)
 - `plotting.py`, which generates some plots used for accuracy evaluation of the NNs
-- `Weekly Meetings` folder contains our presentations to the tutor with the updates of our work of the week
+- `Weekly Meetings` folder, containing our presentations to the tutor with the updates of our work of the week
-- `best_models` folder, containing the best and last-epoch trained model for CNN and FNN
+- `best_models` folder, containing the best and last-epoch trained models for CNN and FNN
 - `Report.pdf` is the final 4-pages report delivered

 ## Auto-saving